qs44/pouchdb/CONTRIBUTING.md

     $ COUCH_HOST=http://user:pass@myname.host.com npm test

+### Cordova tests

+Tests for Cordova (aka PhoneGap) are in tests/cordova.
+It has its own README in that directory.

 ### Testing Pouch in a shell

 For quick debugging, you can run an interactive Node shell with the `PouchDB` variable already available: